guerreropaula/guerreropaula/README.md

 **Translator | NLP Engineer | Computational Linguist**

-I am particularly interested in machine translation in low-resource settings.
+Currently pursuing a Master’s degree in Natural Language Analysis and Processing (NLP) at UPV/EHU (San Sebastián).

-Currently doing my Master's in Language Analysis and Processing at UPV/EHU (San Sebastián).
+Passionate about language and technologies, with a specific interest in NLP applications within Machine Translation in low-resource settings.

 ---